jsom1/jsom1.github.io/_summaries/metasploit.md

 add_group_user "Domain Admins" omgcompromised -h *Domain controller IP*
 ~~~~~

-Note that in reality, we have to use \\ between DOMAIN and USERNAME.
+Note that in reality, we would have to use 2 "\" between DOMAIN and USERNAME.

 ## Pivoting to other systems
 {:style="color:DarkRed; font-size: 170%;"}